google/applied-machine-learning-intensive/v2/02_data/02_intermediate_pandas/slides.md

 If you know about NumPy, then you may recall that NumPy has a `.shape` attribute on NumPy arrays.
 Pandas `.shape` has the same functionality.
-The primary difference is that NumPy supports n-dimensional matrices where n can be greater than two while Panda's DataFrame objects typically just have two dimensions: rows and columns.
+The primary difference is that NumPy supports n-dimensional matrices where n can be greater than two, while Panda's DataFrame objects typically just have two dimensions: rows and columns.
 -->